 Zweig had always been a pacifist.
 During the First World War he felt that his pacifism demanded that he use his pen in solidarity with the innocent victims of the conflict.
 Consequently he worked with Romain Rolland and other literary figures to develop a peace campaign in Switzerland.
 However, by the time the Nazis rose to power, his pacifism had warped into a paralyzing passivity.
 Such was his interpretation of Erasmus’s way of life.
 This probably explains why Zweig refused requests from his friends during the early 1930s to write anything against fascism and Nazism.
 Referring to an operatic project he had collaborated on with Richard Strauss (Zweig wrote the libretto for Die schweigsame Frau), he observed in The World of Yesterday that “from all quarters friends urged me to protest publicly against a performance in National Socialist Germany.”
 He refused to protest, stating that he “fundamentally” loathed “public and pathetic gestures.”
 According to one of his biographers, Donald Prater, when Zweig was encouraged by his friend Ernst Fischer to write an article against fascism, he felt unable to comply, feeling that it was the author’s duty in such times to publish only things that were “inspiring and satisfying.”

-Zweig’s failure to deploy his pen against fascism and antisemitism can be contrasted with Nietzsche’s success.
-Nietzsche was ambivalent about Judaism and hostile to Christianity as cultural systems (he regarded both as forms of slave morality), but he was full of praise for Jews qua Jews.
-For example, in Beyond Good and Evil (§251), he described Jews as “the strongest, toughest, and purest race now living in Europe; they know how to prevail even under the worst conditions,” and he envisaged an important role for Jews in the regeneration of European culture.
+Zweig’s failure to deploy his pen against fascism and antisemitism can be contrasted with Nietzsche.
+Nietzsche was ambivalent if not hostile about Judaism and Christianity as cultural systems (he regarded both as forms of slave morality), but he praised and defended Jews qua Jews.
+For example, in Beyond Good and Evil (§251), he described Jews as “the strongest, toughest, and purest people now living in Europe; they know how to prevail even under the worst conditions,” and he envisaged an important role for Jews in the regeneration of European culture.
 He stated that “to that end it might be useful and fair to expel the anti-Semitic screamers from the country.”
 Nietzsche expressed similar sentiments in Human, All-Too-Human (§475) and Daybreak (§205).
 In a letter to his sister around Christmas 1887, Nietzsche stated that he was filled with “ire or melancholy” over her marriage to “an anti-Semitic chief.”
 He even stated in a letter to Franz Overbeck in January 1889, shortly after the beginning of his psychological breakdown, that he was having all “anti-Semites shot”.

 Zweig’s air of superiority over the “average” or “illiterate” man can also be found in his Schachnovelle (1942; published as The Royal Game in 1944 and subsequently as Chess or Chess Story).
 In this novella, Czentovic, an almost unbeatable chess playing prodigy, is depicted as the antithesis of Zweig’s Dionysian ideal.
 Czentovic is portrayed as a “half-illiterate” simpleton, “indolent,” “slow-speaking,” “narrow-minded,” with a “vulgar greed,” ignorant “in every field of culture,” unable “to write a single sentence in any language without misspelling a word,” and completely lacking in “imaginative power.”
 However, eminent intellectuals who were “his superior in brains, imagination, and audacity” all collapsed before his “tough, cold logic.”
 This depiction of the one dimensional simpleton, a pure Apollonian with no Dionysian spirit, stands in contrast to the tragic culture loving “Dr B.” Dr B is presented as having suffered a prolonged isolation at the hands of the Nazis resulting in a psychological breakdown.
 Whether consciously or unconsciously, this was clearly based upon Zweig’s perception of his own experience of isolation in Brazil.
 Dr B, now free from his isolation in the hotel room, challenges and at first manages to defeat the chess prodigy, but Czentovic adapts to his new opponent.
 Recognizing Dr B’s psychological fragility, he adopts an infuriating slow pace in order to break him.
 In the rematch, Dr B is not only defeated but driven to the brink of madness by Czentovic’s relentless but snail paced logic.
 Dr B’s Dionysian spirit is crushed by the cold Apollonian logic and brutal psychology of his supposedly inferior opponent.